 The Ultimate Guide To PEMF

-After conducting in-person interviews of more than 23,000 American adults, the National Center for Complementary and Integrative Health (in conjunction with the National Center for Health Statistics) found that almost 40 percent of those surveyed used some type of complementary and alternative medicine (CAM) in an effort to obtain and retain a higher level of health.1
+After conducting in-person interviews of more than 23,000 American adults, the National Center for Complementary and Integrative Health (in conjunction with the National Center for Health Statistics) found that nearly 40 percent of those surveyed used some type of complementary and alternative medicine (CAM) in an effort to obtain and retain a higher level of health.
+1

 What is PEMF?

-PEMF stands for Pulsed Electro Magnetic Field therapy; using this particular process involves directing powerful, pulsed energy waves toward damaged or injured areas of the patient’s body.
-These waves painlessly and quickly pass through the cells in the damaged region, increasing the spin of the electrons contained within them as a result.
+PEMF stands for Pulsed Electromagnetic Field.
+The PEMF process involves generating and directing powerful, pulsed energy waves toward damaged or injured areas of the patient’s body.
+These waves quickly pass through the cells in the damaged region, increasing the spin of the electrons contained within them as a result.

-It is this amplified electron spinning which restores the cell’s potential (its energy), regulating its volume at the same time.
-And, unlike some other forms of CAM, this positive cellular effect lasts for as many as four days after the treatment session has ended.
-With that, PEMF therapy is: The induction of electricity into the cells to help stimulate or promote healing.
+It is this amplified electron spinning which restores the cell’s transmembrane potential (its energy), and brings the cell to homeostasis at the same time.
+Unlike some other forms of CAM, which only provide temporary relief, this positive cellular effect lasts for as many as four days after the session has ended.
+Essentially, PEMF therapy is the induction of electricity into the cells to help stimulate or promote healing.

 How PEMF works